michalmonday/supremeDuck/TUTORIAL.md

 Prerequisites:
-* Arduino Pro Micro 5V 16Mhz [size=xx-small](8Mhz version would get damaged without additional plugin.
+* Arduino Pro Micro 5V 16Mhz (8Mhz version would get damaged without additional plugin.
 Take a look at product description for "Supported under Arduino IDE v1.0.2" which means that the device may not work without reflashing.
 Pick those with v1.05 support instead.
-I personally recommend [url=http://www.ebay.co.uk/usr/scooterboy101][b][color=#3333ff]this[/color][/b][/url] seller, gives outstanding support and has good knowledge about these devices.)[/size]
+I personally recommend [this seller](http://www.ebay.co.uk/usr/scooterboy101), gives outstanding support and has good knowledge about these devices.)
 * bluetooth module HC-06
 * 2K Ohm resistor
 * 4.7K Ohm resistor (tested and working with 5.1k too)